cbidarise/cbidarise.github.io/README.md

 <h4>Information Collected while Using the Application</h4>
 <p>While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission:</p>
 <ul>
-<li>Pictures and other information from your Device's camera and photo library</li>
+<li>Pictures, videos, and other information from your Device's camera and photo library</li>
 </ul>
 <p>We use this information to provide features of Our Service, to improve and customize Our Service.
 The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.</p>
 <p>You can enable or disable access to this information at any time, through Your Device settings.</p>